Chu Qing

 Chu Qing (楚青 (Chǔ Qīng); March 1923 – 21 February 2016), born Zhan Yongzhu (詹永珠), was a bureaucrat of the People's Republic of China.
 She was the widow of General Su Yu.

 Biography

-Born in Yangzhou, Jiangsu, she began to participate in the revolution in November 1938, and joined the Communist Party of China in March 1939.
+Born in Yangzhou, Jiangsu, she began to participate in the revolution in November 1938, and joined the Chinese Communist Party in March 1939.
 She served as a secretary in the headquarters in Jiangnan and Subei or New Fourth Army.
-She also worked in No. 1 division of New Fourth Army, New Fourth Army headquarters in Huanghuatang, East China bureau of CPC's central committee, Jiangsu-Zhejiang Military Region, Central China bureau of CPC's central committee, Central China Military Region, East China Field Army, and CPC's central committee in Jinan City.
+She also worked in No. 1 division of New Fourth Army, New Fourth Army headquarters in Huanghuatang, East China bureau of CCP Central Committee, Jiangsu-Zhejiang Military Region, Central China bureau of CCP Central Committee, Central China Military Region, East China Field Army, and CCP committee in Jinan City.

 She was married to Su Yu on December 26, 1941.
 She retired from the army in 1952, and became the director of the office of policy study in the Ministry of Commerce.
 In 1970 she became the senior secretary in the Department of Planning Superintendence at the PLA Academy of Military Science.